Emanuel131/CS50-Final-Project-3/README.md

 Using JSON we get data from POST request, which has information about which picture the user has choosen.
 This data contains `s1` and `s2` coefficients, which correspond to the 1st and the 2nd profile picture and can be either 1 or 0.

-Using the received coefficients and the current girls' ratings I calculate their new ratings using the Elo Rating Algorithm.
+Using the received coefficients and the current girls' ratings I calculate their new ratings using the Elo Rating Algorithm and after that write the new numbers into the local database.
+In the end I dump a json that everything went without mistakes.

 ```python
 @app.route("/", methods=["POST"])